-- HVAC repair and replacement (to also include duct repair and replacement and any • electrical upgrades necessary to support the new unit).
-Replacement HVAC units must be rated a minimum of 15 SEER.
+- HVAC repair and replacement (to also include duct repair and replacement and any

+electrical upgrades necessary to support the new unit).
+Replacement HVAC units

+must meet minimum federal SEER requirements.
+See https://seer2.com/region-south-east.html for requirements.

-- Water heater replacement •
+- Water heater replacement

 - ASHRAE and bath fan installation

 - Door repair and replacement

 - Window repair and replacement

-- Plumbing leaks •
+- Plumbing leaks

-- Gas stove replacement3 •
+- Gas stove replacement

+- Vapor barrier

+- HVAC registers can be replaced using DES funds either as an individual measure (when necessary) or included as a part of the replacement of the HVAC/Duct system.